PrivateVPN Review: Quick Expert Summary

 Next, I connected to a VPN server in my own country (Romania).
 My ping (how long it takes the internet signal to travel from my device to the PrivateVPN server) actually went down, which is great!
 Although there was a 42% slowdown with my download speed, it was barely noticeable when I browsed the internet and watched videos in 1080p on YouTube.
 Also, Netflix TV shows and movies in 4K instantly loaded on my PS4 and played without any buffering.

 Finally, I tested a Japanese server.
-The slowdown was more noticeable as websites took an extra 5-6 seconds to load, and I experienced a little bit of buffering while watching Netflix content in HD.
+The slowdown was more noticeable as websites took an extra 5-6 seconds to load, and I experienced a little bit of buffering while watching videos in HD.

 Then, my colleague connected to a PrivateVPN server located in New York.
 He had the same internet experience as I did when I was connected to a local server — his browsing, streaming, and torrenting speeds were barely impacted at all.